Real-world assets, on-chain in real time

 pulse.xrpl-utilities.io for $0.10 USD per query

-via x402 v2 (XRP or RLUSD).
+via x402 v2 (XRP or RLUSD on XRPL, or USDC on Base).
 The cross-issuer summary that powers this

 page is exposed at GET /stats/rwa-summary, free.